^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Anomalies of internal genital organs
+Anomalies of the internal genital organs

-Anomalies of external genital organs
+Anomalies of the external genitalia

 You are reporting a typo in the following text: